58opals/SwiftFulcrum/README.md

 - **Actor-isolated concurrency.** `Fulcrum`, `Client`, and `WebSocket` are actors that encapsulate state, request routing, and stream lifecycles.
 - **First-class observability.** Plug in custom `Log.Handler` implementations and `MetricsCollectable` collectors to track lifecycle, send/receive, pings, diagnostics snapshots, and the subscription registry.
 - **Connection state + diagnostics.** Consume an `AsyncStream` of `Fulcrum.ConnectionState`, and query `makeDiagnosticsSnapshot()` / `listSubscriptions()`.
+- **Configurable server catalogs.** Use the bundled catalogs, inject your own `FulcrumServerCatalogLoader`, or supply a sanitized bootstrap list for custom networks.

 ---